More

 Now, it becomes about alignment.

 The front office, coaching staff, and players must continue to move in the same direction.
-The decisions made from this point forward will determine whether Portland can translate potential into sustained success.
+The decisions made from this point forward will determine whether Portland can translate potential into sustained success following this year’s playoff run.

-There will be challenges ahead.
-There will be setbacks.
+There will be challenges ahead, and there will be setbacks.
 That is part of the process for any young team trying to find its place in the league.

 Stem Cell Therapy Mexico - Puerto Vallarta